SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 2022 (After Furling, Below) - After years of trying to get together, my photographer friend returned for our "dance on the water" to capture this post furling photo for a comparison.
 It shows the improvement from a wrinkled sail with hanks above to a smooth sail with furling below.
 Its difficult to believe this is the same sail.
 There is barely 50 pounds pull on the jib halyard and the backstay tensioner is tight.
 I'm sailing at just over 6 knots and the wind was absolutely perfect that day with flat water.
 By the way, the genoa is just as smooth at 2 knots, but sailing at 6+ knots is way more fun.
 (Thanks Dave J).

 NOTE - If you ship your jib out to be modified by a sail loft, do yourself and the people there a favour by attaching a name tag to your sail AND sail bag before you stuff it in the shipping box.
 This way the loft can identify your sail when each item is separated.
-This simple task reduces the risk of loss and with it you stand a good chance of getting your own sail back!
+This simple task reduces the risk of loss and you stand a good chance of getting your own sail back!
 Also, attach a letter of instructions to your sail with supporting photos.
 Its a simple way to eliminate guess work and receive the modification you ask for, in a prompt manner.
 Just saying!
 Bob Schimmel.

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?